 The Bear Inn was opened around 1825, but there was an Inn and lodging at this junction in Perrotts Brook for centuries.
-Now it is private residence the owners are now offering two of the rooms to Bed and Breakfast (B&B) guests.
+Hares Antiques have moved our of the Old Bear and now it is private residence.
+The new owners are not offering bed and breakfast accomodation.
 Situated in between Cirencester and Cheltenham in the heart of the Cotwolds, Perrotts Brook is a very small village with lots of stories to tell.
 This page contains a brief history of what we know!

 Since at least 1400 the Welch Way (now the Welsh Way) provided the main route from Wales and the Drovers brought their cattle and sheep through Perrotts Brook on their long march to London.
 Up to 2000 animals might be driven together and a local farmer had to watch out for Drovers putting their animals in a field overnight and eating it bare.
 One Rector let his pasture at 4d per head per night and in 1767 netted £5.17s 0d.

 In the 18th century wagons became commonplace on the Welsh Way taking cheese and cloth from the Midlands and Welsh Borders to London via Lechlade.
 In peacetime much of this trade might go round the coast from Gloucester or Bristol, but in wartime it was safer to take it by the Welsh Way.
 At Lechlade the goods were loaded onto Thames barges.

 In the 18th century there were probably two inns in Perrotts Brook.
 The Old Inn stood in what was the Bear Inn carpark and the stables were in the cottage which had the steps to the hayloft near the road on the gable end.